nekogd/react-utility-hooks/README.md

 ## useCounter

-Just a classic example to give understanding of the flow of this package i.e. types and tests.\
+Groundbreaking useCounter example to give understanding of the flow of this package i.e. types and tests.

 ### Example usage